 The 8 Things You Need To Know To Raise Successful Athletes

-Ferris State Associate Athletic Director, Dr. Jon Coles, interviewed collegiate student athletes playing different sports and from different socioeconomic backgrounds about their youth sports experience.
+The 8 things you need to know to raise successful athletes.
+Former Ferris State Associate Athletic Director Dr. Jon Coles and current Grand Valley State program coordinator interviewed collegiate student-athletes playing different sports and from different socioeconomic backgrounds about their youth sports experience.
 His goal was to find out the effect their parents had on their sports lives.
-Eight similar themes emerged in learning how to raise successful athletes.
+Similar themes emerged in learning how to raise successful athletes.
+Here are the 8 things you need to know to raise successful athletes.

 #1 Those who thought they had the best youth experience had parents who didn’t play their sport.